 "A Ghost Story has the structure and rhythm of a musical suite, with Lowery working variations on the same themes, the same characters, and the same location.
 The result can be lyrical and poetic, or more naturalistic and minimalist.
-In both cases, A Ghost Story is absolutely mesmerizing, with an anything-goes quality that's endlessly fascinating.
-Any movie that can turn a walking joke like The Ghost into a figure of genuine pathos is a movie that earns every long pause, and every sudden leap." - Noel Murray, The Plavlist
+In both cases, A Ghost Story is absolutely mesmerizing, with an

-"A Ghost Story is filmmaking that challenges and exhilarates, a potent reminder of how many new places film can still be taken." - Dominik Suzanne-Mayer, Consequence of Sound "It's a rare privilege to see a contemporary American film as ambitious, emotionally honest, and just-plain-breathtaking."
+"It's a rare privilege to see a contemporary American film as ambitious, emotionally honest, and just-plain-breathtaking."